Siddyboy/jamcam/README.md

 The stand-offs should be on the same side as the micro-SD card.
 * Do the screws up loosely for now; the stand-offs may need to move a little.

+### Prep small holder?
+captive screw and isnert!
+Superglue! etc carve up too

-### 3. Assemble the Camera to the plastic holder.
+### Assemble the Raspberry Pi camera to the plastic holder

 #### Parts
-Small plastic lens-and-camera holder (including captive screw and thread inserts) Raspberry Pi camera
+* Small plastic lens-and-camera holder (including captive screw and thread inserts)
+* Raspberry Pi camera
-2 off M2 washers
+* 2 off M2 washers
-2 off M2 hex socket head screws
+* 2 off M2 x 5 cap head, hex socket screws

 #### Assembly
-Screw the camera to the holder using the screws and washers.
+* Screw the camera to the holder using the screws and washers.
-The camera lens should point through the holder.
+* The camera lens should point through the holder.
-The camera connector should point away from the flat end of the holder.
+* The camera connector should point away from the flat end of the holder.
-Do not overtighten the screws; the inserts will pull out.
+* Do not over-tighten the screws; the thread inserts may pull out of the holder.

-### 4. Assemble the zoom lens and camera to the main board.
+### Assemble the zoom lens and Raspberry Pi camera to the main board

 #### Parts
-Pre-cut perforated board
+* Pre-cut perforated main board
-Small lens holder with camera attached.
+* Small lens holder with camera attached
-Large plastic lens holder
+* Large plastic lens holder
-M4 countersunk hex socket screw
+* M4 x 20 countersunk head, hex socket screw
-2 off M4 washers – large
+* 2 off M4 penny washers (~14 mm dia.)
-2 off M4 nuts
+* 2 off M4 nuts
-Zoom lens with lens covers
+* Zoom lens with lens covers fitted
-Blue elastic band
+* Rubber band

 #### Assembly
+* Cut the M4 screw from 20 to 17 overall length.
-Identify the slot cut in the main board for the camera cable.
+* Identify the slot cut in the main board for the camera cable.
-Rotate the main board so that the slot is on the left.
+* Rotate the main board so that the slot is on the left.
-Rotate the main board so that the widest section of the board is at the bottom.
+* Rotate the main board so that the longest edge of the board is at the bottom.
-Mount the large lens holder to the large hole on the right hand side of the board.
+* Mount the large lens holder to the large hole on the right hand side of the board.
-Use the countersunk screw, a washer and a nut.
+* Use the cut down M4 screw, a washer, and a nut.
-Orient the lens holder perpendicular to the long axis of the board.
+* Orient the lens holder perpendicular to the long axis of the board.
-Tighten the nut and screw using an Allen key and a spanner.
+* Tighten the nut and screw using a hex key (2.5 mm) and a spanner (7 mm).
-Mount the small lens holder and camera through the other hole.
+* Mount the small lens holder and camera through the other hole.
-Mount it from the same side, and in the same orientation as the larger one.
+* Mount it from the same side, and in the same orientation as the larger one.
-User another washer and nut but do not tighten completely.
+* User another washer and nut but do not tighten completely yet.
-Remove the lens cover from the small end of the zoom lens, taking care not to touch the glass lens.
+* Remove the lens cover from the small end of the zoom lens, taking care not to touch the glass lens.
-Push the lens carefully into the large holder so that the small end points towards the camera cable slot.
+* Push the lens carefully into the large holder so that the small end points towards the camera cable slot.
-The small end of the zoom lens should sit inside the smaller holder.
+* The small end of the zoom lens should sit inside the smaller holder.
-Tighten the smaller holder so that it touches the lens.
+* Tighten the smaller holder so that it touches the lens.
-Add the elastic band around the camera and the larger lens holder to keep the two pressed firmly together.
+* Add the elastic band around the camera and the larger lens holder to keep the two pressed firmly together.

 ### Assemble the Raspberry Pi to the main board